Guide to Contest a Will in NSW

 Frequently Asked Questions

 Yes there is a time limit to contest a will.
-In NSW, a family provision claim must be commenced within 12 months from the date of the deceased’s death, unless the Court otherwise orders on sufficient cause being shown or the parties to the proceedings consent to the application being made out of time.
+In NSW, a family provision claim application in the Supreme Court must be commenced within 12 months from the date of the deceased’s death, unless the Court otherwise orders on sufficient cause being shown or the parties to the proceedings consent to the application being made out of time.

 The fees that a person may pay will also depend on the size and complexity of the estate.
 It is often the case that a large or more complex estate may require more detailed and extensive legal advice and assistance which may increase the legal costs.